Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/claude/prompt.md

 - Sentence Structure
 - Clues, Considerations, Next Steps
 - a bunch of stories, each one with 3 paragraph in these languages, translate from english to other ones: english, portuguese-br, japanese and klingon.
-- a Hq Page with a story based on student input, with dramatic storytelling and a plot twist.
+- Create 6 images for use in a Hq Page with a story based on student input, with dramatic storytelling and a plot twist.
+Use Manga drawing style to create the 6 images.

 ### Attempt